 As of this writing (and my intention is to keep this updated), there are seven different models of SIRT pistols.
-Six of those five are intended to closely imitate a specific make/model of firearm.
+Six of those seven are intended to closely imitate a specific make/model of firearm.
 Those six firearms are a Glock 17 (Gen 1-4), Glock 17 (Gen 5), Glock 19 (Gen 5), Full-Size Smith and Wesson M&P, Sig Sauer P320, and Sig Sauer P320 Carry.

 The seventh is the SIRT “Pocket Pistol” which isn't designed to imitate any specific make or model but more generally be similar to popular single stack micro-compact guns.

 So, as you can see from the above graphic, if your primary firearm is a Glock 19/17, an S&W M&P, or a P320, this decision is going to be really easy.
 Everyone else is going to need more information.

 The Pocket Pistol is the only model NOT designed to imitate a specific firearm.
 The SIRT Pocket pistol is shipped with EITHER a flush magazine plate or an extended magazine plate.
 You choose which you want at checkout.
 Unique to the Pocket Pistol, compared to other models, it does NOT have a removable magazine.

 In the next graphic, you can see the SIRT Pocket Pistol's dimensions and shape shown with both magazine plates.
 This graphic can be downloaded as a PDF by clicking here.
 If you print it on regular 8.5×11 paper it should print to the correct dimensions.
 Then you can lay your handgun on top to compare.